Through My Daughter’s Eyes

-It was then I heard the front door open then slam, and Emma came bounding into my office.
+It was then I heard the front door open and then slam.
+Emma came bounding into my office.

 “How was school?”

-“You should ask for a refund,” and yes I do believe I am hilarious in a dad-joke kind of way.
+“You should ask for a refund,” I responded in my unequivocally hilarious dad-joke way.

 Emma saw my computer screen and asked what I was doing, and I let her know I was exploring Thrively—a site that believes in students as individuals and their unique genius.